crazychenz/vinnie.work/website/static/misc/android-notes/2-initial-platform-inspect.md

 ## Hardware Details

-So far, we've been looking at studying the overt or end user functionality and attributes of an installed or target application.
+So far, we've been looking at studying the overt or end user functionality and attributes of an Android _application_.
 That application, for our purposes, will be running on a platform of some kind.
 We want to understand that platform as much as reasonable.
 For example, locating and writing down the following hardware information is key:

 - Device Manufacturer
 - Device Model